vectordotdev/vector/docs/content/en/docs/about/under-the-hood/guarantees.md

 The **at-least-once** delivery guarantee ensures that an [event] received by a Vector component is ultimately delivered at least once.
-For a source, when the `acknowledgements` option is enabled, this indicates that it will wait for _all_ connected sinks to mark the event as delivered before acknowledging receipt of the event.
+For a source, when the `acknowledgements` option is enabled, this indicates that it will wait for _all_ connected sinks to either mark the event as delivered or to persist the events to a disk-based buffer before acknowledging receipt of the event.
 For a sink, this indicates that it will attempt to retry the delivery until the events are either accepted or rejected and then signal the source with the results of that delivery.

 While rare, it is possible for an event to be delivered more than once.
 See the [Does Vector support exactly-once